sfc-gh-aschneider/CoCo-Data-Engineer-Skills/README.md

 ## Requirements

 - Snowflake Enterprise Edition (for DMFs)
-- ACCOUNTADMIN for External Access Integrations
+- ACCOUNTADMIN to allow External Access Integrations (if required)
-- Warehouse for ETL tasks

 ## License